fiduh/aws-networking-modules/README.md

-## Supporting Modules
+### Supporting Modules
+---
 There are several supporting modules that add extra functionality on top of the Main Module:

-* VPC-Peering: By default, VPCs are completely isolated from each other, but sometimes, you want to allow them to communicate, such as allowing the apps in a  VPC housing public-facing applications to communicate with the database VPC.
+* **VPC-Peering** : By default, VPCs are completely isolated from each other, but sometimes, you want to allow them to communicate, such as allowing the apps in a  VPC housing public-facing applications to communicate with the database VPC.
 This module creates peering connections and route table entries that allow private communication between VPCs
-* VPN client: This module enables remote secure access to resources on the VPCs
+* **VPN client**: This module enables remote secure access to resources on the VPCs
-* VPC-Flow-Logs: Create VPC flow logs to log network traffic in VPCs, subnets, and Elastic Network Interfaces.
+* **VPC-Flow-Logs**: Create VPC flow logs to log network traffic in VPCs, subnets, and Elastic Network Interfaces.

-Click on each module above to see its documentation.
-Head over to the example folder for example implementations.
+Click on each module above to see its documentation. *Head over to the example folder, for example implementations*.

 #### What is a module?